ethereum/go-ethereum/content/docs/developers/geth-developer/Private-Network.md

 ---
 title: Private Networks
-sort_key: D
+description: Tutorial on setting up private Ethereum networks
 ---

 This guide explains how to set up a private network of multiple Geth nodes.
 An Ethereum network is private if the nodes are not connected to the main network.
 In this context private only means reserved or isolated, rather than protected or secure.
 A fully controlled, private Ethereum network is useful as a backend for core developers working on issues relating to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.

 ## Prerequisites

-To follow the tutorial on this page it is necessary to have a working Geth installation (instructions [here](/docs/install-and-build/installing-geth)).
-It is also helpful to understand Geth fundamentals (see [Getting Started](/docs/getting-started)).
+To follow the tutorial on this page it is necessary to have a working Geth installation (instructions [here](content/docs/getting_started/Installing-Geth.md)).
+It is also helpful to understand Geth fundamentals (see [Getting Started](/content/docs/getting_started/getting_started.md)).

 ## Private Networks